Cyber-Frogzz/DDoS-V0.5/README.md

 **HOW TO USE**

-TYPE THE NUMBER 1 THEN ENTER THEN USE TEXT LIKE THIS http://ip_target THEN ENTER
+TYPE THE NUMBER 1 THEN ENTER THEN USE TEXT LIKE THIS ip_target THEN ENTER

 **TOOLS INFORMATION**